poowa-gg/finaljavascriptadmtlprojectdan/README.md

-Processes Explaination for Understanding of the Project🐱‍🏍
+Explaination of the processes for better understanding of the Project.

 Firstly, there is a welcome screen and a button description and id created which has "Enter".
 Click and on it, and the treasures are unfolded.